 - more women received bonus pay than men

-Our workforce is, overall, 49% female and 51% male.
-Along with most other Universities, there are different proportions in different parts of the workforce.
+Our workforce is, overall, 51% female and 49% male.
+Along with most other universities, there are different proportions in different parts of the workforce.
 The important issue about the gender pay gap is that it measures two things:

 - the pay people (by gender) get for doing the same equivalent job

 - the distribution of those people (by gender) within the organisation

 The distribution of pay by grade shows that there are no significant, enduring differences of equal pay for equal work.
 It is the lower proportion of women in the more senior grades and lower proportion of men in the lower grades which contribute significantly to the difference in mean and median pay.
 We also know that more women than men choose to take up flexible working opportunities and that these are currently more common in the lower grades.

 Analysis of the gender pay gap by age

 The gender pay gap for those aged under 40 is 7.7%, compared to 26.5% for those aged over 40.
 This shows an improvement since 2020 and indicates that the steps the University is taking to reduce the gap have had an effect.
 As the population matures, we expect the gap will continue to improve.

 Reducing the gap − what we've done already